pace/openfsc-spec/1.0/ext/product-mapping.md

 Type: **Notification**

-Product with its ID, categorised as stated in PRODUCTS.
+Product with its ID, categorised as stated in `PRODUCTS`.
 Should only be sent as reaction to a previous PRODUCTS message.
+If `OptionalName` is not given, the server tries to use `Description` provided via `PRICE` as fallback.

 Arguments: